Logan Paul: Early life

-Logan Alexander Paul was born in Westlake, Ohio, on April 1, 1995, to Pamela Ann Stepnick (née Meredith) and realtor Gregory Allan Paul.
+Logan Alexander Paul was born on April 1, 1995, in Westlake, Ohio, a suburb of Cleveland.
+His mother is Pamela Ann Stepnick (née Meredith) and his father Gregory Allan Paul is a realtor.
 He claims Irish, Welsh, Jewish, French and German ancestry.
 He was raised in Westlake with his younger brother Jake (born 1997), who is also a media personality.
 Paul began creating videos for a YouTube channel called Zoosh when he was 10 years old.
 He attended Westlake High School, being named The Plain Dealer's All-Star football linebacker in 2012, and qualifying for the state-level Ohio High School Athletic Association 2013 Division I Wrestling Individual Championships.